 By Suzie Ziegler

-Police agencies may register for unlimited free streaming access to the 2019 documentary Ernie & Joe: Crisis Cops through May 2022.
+Police agencies may register for unlimited free streaming access to the documentary Ernie & Joe: Crisis Cops until October 1, 2022.

 “We hope our screenings and discussions will inspire reflection, bridge-building, and action that will lead to stronger police-community relations, improved mental health outcomes, greater awareness of officers' own mental health challenges, and more law enforcement and behavioral health systems change,” organizers say.